Grantham Scholar Patience Muchada researched chicken supply chains with a focus on food safety.

 Outcomes of this project may be used to advise on crucial moments and methods for intervention delivery along the supply chain to ensure safe meat supply for consumers.
 The research should also be able to make theoretical and empirical contributions to discussions, and literature, on food safety.

 Is Quorn sustainable?
-How do the makers of Quorn assess their environmental impact?
-Quorn invited the Grantham Centre to come to their factories to find out more about them.
-Patience wrote about her experinces for us, and produced one of the most successful posts on our website!
-Read: Is Quorn Sustainable.
+Quorn invited the Grantham Centre to come to their factories to find out.
+Patience wrote about her experiences for us, and produced one of the most successful blogs on our website!
+Read: Is Quorn Sustainable by Patience Muchada.